kos-lang/kos/doc/proposals.md

 * Add { } support for switch case instead of : and make : optional before {

+* Make "" strings single-line, allow raw strings to be multi-line

+* Add dsl (domain-specific language) literals; what keyword?:

+        const buf = dsl(buffer)(1234abc)
+        const re1 = dsl(re)/.*/
+        const re2 = dsl(re):.*:
+        const re3 = dsl(re){.*}
+        const re4 = dsl(re)<.*>
+        const re5 = dsl(re)(.*)
+        const sh  = dsl("glsl"){ main() { outColor = vec3(1, 0, 0.5) } }

+* Add 'static' functions in classes.

+* Allow invoking functions declared anywhere in current and outer scopes.

+* Optimizations:

+    - Add compile-time resolution for range() (e.g. using special instruction).
+    - Find line where a variable is no longer used, release register.
+    - Don't reload constants if they are already in registers.
+    - Hoist constants outside of loops.
+Reuse constants.
+    - Function inlining for simple functions, esp. inside loops.
+    - Stack reuse in tail calls.
+    - Replace binds for non-global functions with LOAD.CONST

-* Hook Ctrl-C in interpreter to interrupt all threads
+* Hook Ctrl-C in interpreter to interrupt all threads; add a flag to interrupt all threads for GC, Ctrl-C and debugger break/stop

+* Close generators by throwing an exception through the generator code during GC

+* Allow _ in parameters of the target of -> stream operator

 * Add warnings about variable shadowing

 * ?
 Callstack from shallow is missing built-in function

-* Allow _ in parameters of the target of -> stream operator

-* Now that we handle x... - throw error if too many args are provided!
+* ?
+Now that we handle x... - throw error if too many args are provided!

 * Reduce need for passing module objects, e.g. when creating builtin dyn props

 * Allow referencing module objects from the language, add a way to extract list of modules

 * Add string.prototype.swapcase()

-* Close generators by throwing an exception through the generator code during GC

 * Allow import anywhere